shans96/Base64Lib/README.md

 # Base64Lib
-Functions for base64 encoding and decoding.
+  A library for base64 encoding.

 - Supports encoding files and strings by taking `const char`
 - Written for ease of understanding the Base64 algorithm